allstake/bithive-relayer-api-example/README.md

-# bithive-relayer-api-example
+# BitHive Relayer API Examples

-BitHive Relayer API Examples.
-The examples are written in TypeScript and use the BitHive Relayer API to stake and unstake BTC with BitHive.
+Stake and unstake BTC with BitHive Relayer API.

 Find more details about BitHive Bitcoin staking protocol in the [docs](https://docs.bithive.fi/introduction/bitcoin-staking).